emh-Jo-Shinner/email-verify-api-docs/docs/index.rst

 	**email address validation and data enrichment services**

-Email Hippo \'more\' Documentation
+Email Hippo \'More\' Documentation
 **********************************
-`Email Hippo`_ \'more\' :term:`API` services combine traditional email address verification with next generation data enrichment services.
+`Email Hippo`_ \'More\' :term:`API` services combine traditional email address verification with next generation data enrichment services.

 This document will show you how to get up and running with the the service.